irosyadi/gitbook/note/laws.md

 > "In any dispute the intensity of feeling is inversely proportional to the value of the issues at stake.
 That is why academic politics are so bitter."
 >> - Sayre's Law

+>"Any headline that ends in a question mark can be answered by the word no."
+>> - Betteridge's law of headlines